macddmac/rohan_indi_repo/README.md

 # rohan_indi_repo

-## Week 0 Challenges
+## Key Learnings
-1. Create menu with try and catch function
+1. Create a console menu for user to choose options w/ recursion
-2. Write a Java Class with Method(s) to swap two numbers and add to Menu.
-3. Write a Java program to print a formatted matrix in ways shown below, add to menu.
-Arrays and nested loops are fundamental to data structures.
+2. Big O notation and the difference in run times between different sorts
+3. Use stacks in order to create a calculator by converting to polish notation
+4. Various data strcutures that can be used to sort objects in arrays